 Intel Corp shares jumped 3.8 percent to $26.47, helping to boost the Nasdaq, after JPMorgan upgraded the stock to "overweight" from "neutral."

 With 5 percent of the S&P 500 companies having reported, 53.8 percent have beaten earnings expectations, according to Thomson Reuters data, below the 63 percent historical average.
 About 62 percent have beaten on revenue, above the long-term 55 percent average.

-Bank of America Corp, Citigroup, Goldman Sachs and Morgan Stanley are scheduled to post results later in the week.
-General Electric Co and Intel are also on tap.
+Bank of America Corp, Citigroup, Goldman Sachs and Morgan Stanley are among the financial firms scheduled to post results later in the week.
+Among other sectors, General Electric Co and Intel are also on tap.